soundpress/RulesOfNYC/docs/c26/index.rst

 *§ 43-1407 Remedial program.* ::

 a.
-The remedial program shall be fully protective of public health and the environment including, but not limited to, soil, groundwater according to its classification pursuant to section 17-0301 of the New York state environmental conservation law, drinking water, surface water, air (including indoor air), sensitive populations (including children), and ecological resources (including fish and wildlife).
+The remedial program shall be fully protective of public health and the environment including, but not limited to, soil, groundwater according to its classification pursuant to § 17-0301 of the New York state environmental conservation law, drinking water, surface water, air (including indoor air), sensitive populations (including children), and ecological resources (including fish and wildlife).

    1. Remedial actions shall be selected and the remedial action work plan shall be approved based upon consideration of the following: